Gephyrin: Function

+Neuronal structure

 Positive antibody staining for gephyrin at a synapse is most of the time consistent with the presence of glycine and/or GABAA receptors.
 Nevertheless, some exceptions can occur like in neurons of Dorsal Root Ganglions where gephyrin is absent despite the presence of GABAA receptors.
 Gephyrin is considered a major scaffolding protein at inhibitory synapses, analogous in its function to that of PSD-95 at glutamatergic synapses.
 Gephyrin was identified by its interaction with the glycine receptor, the main receptor protein of inhibitory synapses in the spinal cord and brainstem.
 In addition to its interaction with the glycine receptor, recent publications have shown that gephyrin also interacts with the intracellular loop between the transmembrane helices TM3 and TM4 of alpha and beta subunits of the GABAA receptor.

 Gephyrin displaces GABA receptors from the GABARAP/P130 complex, then brings the receptors to the synapse.
 Once at the synapse, the protein binds to collybistin and neuroligin 2.
 In cells, gephyrin appears to form oligomers of at least three subunits.
 Several splice variants have been described that prevent this oligomerization without influencing the affinity for receptors.
 They nevertheless affect the composition of inhibitory synapses and can even play a role in diseases like epilepsy.

+Moco biosynthesis

 The gephyrin protein is also required for insertion of molybdenum into molybdopterin.

-As aforementioned, gephyrin also catalyzes terminal two steps of Moco biosynthesis.
-In the penultimate step, N-terminal G domain adenylate the apo form of the molybdopterin to form the intermediate adenylated molybdopterin.
-In the terminal step, the C-terminal E domain catalyzes the deadenylation and also the metal insertion mechanism.
+In the penultimate step, N-terminal G domain adenylate the apo form of the molybdopterin to form the intermediate adenylated molybdopterin (molybdopterin adenylyltransferase).
+In the terminal step, the C-terminal E domain catalyzes the deadenylation and also the metal insertion mechanism (molybdopterin molybdenumtransferase).